raspberrypilearning/next-customer-please/en/step_5.md

 --- task ---

-If you want to stop the customer adding items when they are at the checkout can add a `shop`{:class="block3variables"} variable and use it to control when items can be added.
+If you want to stop the customer adding items when they are at the checkout, you can add a `shop`{:class="block3variables"} variable and use it to control when items can be added.

 --- collapse ---

 ---
-title: Only allow buying when the customer isn't at the checkout
+title: Only allow purchases when the customer isn't at the checkout

 ---

 Add a `variable`{:class="block3variables"} called `shop` for all sprites.
 You will set this to `true` when the customer is in the shop and `false` when they are at the checkout.

-Select your **Seller** sprite.
+Select your **seller** sprite.
 Update the `when flag clicked`{:class="block3events"} script to allow shopping when your project starts:

 ```blocks3
 +set [shop v] to [true]
 ```

-Now add a block to change the `shop`{:class="block3variables"} to `false` at the beginning of your **Seller**'s `when this sprite clicked`{:class="block3events"} script:
+Now add a block to change the `shop`{:class="block3variables"} to `false` at the beginning of your **seller**'s `when this sprite clicked`{:class="block3events"} script:

 ```blocks3
 +set [shop v] to [false]